Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Preliminaries

-We added the hat to the approximations $\bm{\theta}_{N_{\tau}}$, in order to show that they may be perturbed (e.g. from shot noise).
-We analyze $\epsilon_{ODE}^{(\delta)}$ in Sec.~\ref{sec: Analysis with Shot Noise Scaling}.\\ Whenever the norm is not specified, we are using the $2$-norm:
+We added the hat to the approximation of $\bm{\theta}_{N_{\tau}}$ of the parameters calculated via an RKM, in order to show that they may be perturbed (e.g., from shot noise).
+We analyze $\epsilon_{ODE}^{(\delta)}$ in Sec.~\ref{sec: Analysis with Shot Noise Scaling}.